-Fleur de sel or Flower of salt is 'the caviar amongst salts' praised by chefs around the world.
-It is a delicate and almost flaky crystal unprocessed salt—these delicate crystals of salt form atop shallow pools of seawater.
-Fleur de sel is harvested by hand with a special micro sieve by skimming crystals from the surface of these pools.
-It can only be obtained exclusively in ideal weather conditions, dry and sunny - early in the morning and late in the evening when there is no wind.
+Workers harvest fleur de sel by hand with a special micro sieve by skimming crystals from these salt pools' surfaces.
+It can be collected exclusively in ideal weather conditions, dry and sunny - early in the morning and late in the evening when there is no wind.

+Fleur de sel, or flower of salt, is 'the caviar amongst salts' praised by chefs worldwide.
+It is a delicate and almost flaky crystal unprocessed salt.
 Enriched with natural minerals, it enhances the flavour of every dish.
-It is important to only use it on food just before serving, and not while cooking as high temperatures will cause the crystals to melt and lose their unique character.
+Use it only on food before serving and not while cooking, as high temperatures will cause the crystals to melt and lose their unique character.

-The difference between Fleur de sel and regular salt
+What is the difference between fleur de sel and regular salt?

-Most other salts come from the bottom where they settle in the form of coarse crystals.
-Fleur de sel is of better quality because it is less refined and therefore contains a higher proportion of minerals.
-It tastes less salty because it contains less sodium chloride (97%) compared to common table salt.
+Fleur de sel is of better quality because it is less refined and contains more minerals.
+In addition, it tastes less salty because it has less sodium chloride (97%) than ordinary table salt.